34 Conforti Ave., West Orange, NJ 07052 USA. Phone (404) 519-3186, email email@example.com, website dinets.info.

 SCUBA Diving Open Water (NAUI), 1997; Advanced (PADI), 2008.

-Professional knowledge of GIS, graphic software and nature photography.
-Plant and animal photos have been featured in Nature journal and National Geographic magazine.
+Professional knowledge of GIS, graphic software, scientific drawing and nature photography.
+Plant and animal photos have been featured in Nature journal, National Geographic magazine, Handbook of Mammals of the World, etc.

-American Ornithological Union, American Society of Mammalogists, American Society of Ichthyologists and Herpetologists, Animal Behavior Society, Sigma Xi.
+American Ornithological Union, American Society of Mammalogists, American Society of Ichthyologists & Herpetologists, Animal Behavior Society, Sigma Xi.

-English - fluent, Russian - native, Spanish - spoken, Ukrainian - spoken, French in progress.
+US Citizen.
+Languages: English fluent, Russian native, Spanish spoken, Ukrainian spoken, French in progress.